danielabar/rwd-tuts/README.md

 [shrinker.ch](http://www.shrinker.ch/) is online tool to concat and compress css and javascript files.

 But using online tool is not an optimal workflow.
 Use an automated tool to concat and minify files.

+### Testing the Responsive Web
+Manually changing browser size on desktop isn't representative of how site will really look on a mobile device.

+Online tool for testing layout: [Responsinator](http://www.responsinator.com/)